DBinaghi/plugin-AdminTools/README.md

 # Admin Tools

-## WARNING ##

-The plugin is still under development, so please use it at your own risk.
-Please also report any bug via the Issues page.
-Thanks.

 ## Description

 Plugin for Omeka Classic.
 Reunites several minor plugins and code snippets to give site administrators extra tools: